megahertz/spech/README.md

 ```

 ### Dictionaries
-You can place words/phrases which is marked as error to you dictionary file.
+You can place words/phrases which is marked as error to your dictionary file.
 Just create a file with .dic extension to the project root:

 mydictionary.dic